 Symptoms of Heart Disease

-‘Heart disease’, Which is also known as a “silent killer.”
-Unluckily, It cannot be diagnosed, until you show signs of a heart attack or heart failure.
-Symptoms of heart disease vary reckoning on the particular condition.
-For example, if you’ve got a heart cardiac arrhythmia, symptoms may include-
+Heart disease is also known as a “silent killer.”
+This condition is not diagnosed until you show signs of a heart attack or heart failure.
+Symptoms of heart disease vary depending on the particular cause, but they all have a few common ones.
+For example:

 - Fast or slow heartbeat

-- Chest pains
+- Chest pains (angina)

 - Shortness of breath